hello-robot/stretch_ai/docs/eqa.md

 [The following](https://www.youtube.com/watch?v=MZq1BcG9stQ) shows Stretch AI EQA running in one of our developers' homes.

-_Click to follow the link to YouTube:_
+_Click this large image to follow the link to YouTube:_

 [![A demonstration of the EQA module in action](images/eqa.png)](https://www.youtube.com/watch?v=MZq1BcG9stQ)